 Anderson Family Undergraduate Scholarship

 The Anderson Family Endowed Fund for the School of Marine Science and Ocean Engineering was established through the generosity of Dr. Herbert R. Anderson Jr. '48 in memory of his wife, Marjorie, and his daughter, Kristin.
 The fund is intended to provide support for UNH undergraduate students undertaking biomedical research investigating human health using marine organisms as models.
 First preference will be given to students studying cancer and other disease processes.
 The successful applicant will receive an award of up to $1,200.
-Applications are due Friday, February 14, 2020 at 5:00 pm EST. Applicants will be notified of final decisions by Friday, March 6, 2020.
+The 2020 application period has ended.
+Please check back in early 2021.

 William R. Spaulding Endowment

 The William R. Spaulding Marine Program Endowment was established through the generosity of Mr. William R. Spaulding of Wakefield, Mass., to provide support for UNH students undertaking research at the Jackson Estuarine Laboratory (JEL).
 This competitive program will provide support for one UNH student to assist with their research activities at JEL.
 Undergraduates in junior or senior standing and graduate students are eligible to apply.
 Successful applicants will receive an award up to $1,500.
 Funds will be provided to support research during the summer of 2020 and/or the 2020-21 academic year.
 Recipients are asked to provide a brief summary of their JEL-related research at the conclusion of the 2020-21 academic year.
-Applications are due Friday, February 14, 2020 at 5:00 pm EST. Applicants will be notified of final decisions by Friday, March 6, 2020.
+The 2020 application period has ended.
+Please check back in early 2021.

 - Two-page Statement of Interest